brightcommerce/docker-postgresql/README.md

 Some linux distros (e.g. ubuntu) use older versions of the util-linux which do not include the `nsenter` tool.
 To get around this @jpetazzo has created a nice docker image that allows you to install the `nsenter` utility and a helper script named `docker-enter` on these distros.

-To install the nsenter tool on your host execute the following command.
+To install the `nsenter` tool on your host execute the following command:

 ``` bash
 docker run --rm -v /usr/local/bin:/target jpetazzo/nsenter
 ```

-If you are running CoreOS on the host and have difficulties using the above command because of the readonly filesystem, execute the following instructions in the `core` user's home directory:
+If you are running CoreOS on the host and have difficulties using the above command because of the readonly filesystem, execute the following instructions in the `core` users' home directory:

 ``` bash
 mkdir -p tools/bin